General Microbiology (MICR 201+L)

-The course is designed to convey general concepts, methods, and applications of microbiology for health sciences.
-The role of microorganisms in the environment and in human disease is discussed.
-Topics include: immunology, bacteriology, virology, and mycology; the morphology, biochemistry, and physiology of microorganisms including bacteria, viruses, and fungi; the diseases caused by these microorganisms and their treatments, and the immunologic, pathologic, and epidemiological factors associated with diseases.
-Laboratory portion of the course provides first hand experiences that inform, illustrate, expand, and reinforce major concepts discussed in lecture.
+This course conveys the general concepts, methods, and applications of general microbiology for the health sciences.
+Topics include immunology, bacteriology, virology, and mycology.
+The course also covers the morphology, biochemistry, and physiology of microorganisms including bacteria, viruses, and fungi; the diseases caused by these microorganisms and their treatments; and the immunologic, pathologic, and epidemiological factors associated with diseases.

 Tortora, G., Funke, B., Case, C. (2009).
 Microbiology: An Introduction.
 11th Edition.
 San Francisco, CA: Benjamin Cummings.

 Every ISP student entering General Microbiology receives a $100 credit toward the purchase of textbooks.
 For more information, please refer to our Textbook Policy.

 Additional Texts (Recommended, Not Required)

 Garrett, Lori & Penn, Judy (2009).
 Get Ready for Microbiology.
 San Francisco, CA: Benjamin Cummings.